techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 #### Community Development

-People who may have not uttered a word in months of presentations can feel empowered to, and be encouraged to, speak in discussions, even if only to ask questions.
-The assumption of multiple participants encourages those other than the wizards of the group to offer their thoughts.
-From this interaction springs familiarity, and from familiarity springs friendship and community (not to mention jobs sometimes).
+People who may have not uttered a word in months of presentations may feel more comfortable doing so in a discussion.
+They should be actively encouraged, even if it's to ask a question.

+There will likely be "wizards" in the group, members who are recognizably more knowledgeable than the others.
+It is natural for the others to feel intimidated and refrain from speaking.
+They may need to be actively encouraged (ideally by the wizards themselves).

+From discussion springs familiarity, and from familiarity springs friendship and community (not to mention jobs sometimes).
+It even enhances productivity, in that a relationship has formed such that people will feel more comfortable consulting each other outside of the discussions.

 ## Clinics, in Particular